juliancwirko/meteor-s-alert/README.md

 - [Codrops Article - Notification Styles Inspiration](http://tympanus.net/codrops/2014/07/23/notification-styles-inspiration/)

-Thanks a lot for those who report bugs and request changes.
-S-alert keeps getting better.
+Thanks a lot for those who report bugs and request changes. sAlert keeps getting better.

 #### Changelog

 - v2.1.0
-    - Postitions names changed; example: 'right-bottom' is now 'bottom-right' etc. (old names should work too.
-It will be removed in v3.0.0)
+    - Postition names changed; example: 'right-bottom' is now 'bottom-right' etc. (The old names will work too, for backwards compatibility, but will be removed in v3.0.0.)
-    - css classes names changed; example: '.s-alert-blue' is now '.s-alert-info' etc. coresponding to sAlert.info(...) etc.
+    - CSS class names changed; example: '.s-alert-blue' is now '.s-alert-info', coresponding to sAlert.info(...) etc.
-    - 2 new positions: 'top', 'bottom' (full width alerts for all kind of effects.)
+    - two new positions: 'top' and 'bottom', for full-width alerts; they work for all effects
-    - timeout 'no' is now 'none' ('no' will work to - will be removed in v3.0.0)
+    - timeout 'no' is now 'none' ('no' is deprecated and will work but will be removed in v3.0.0)

-- v2.0.0 - divide effects into separate packages
+- v2.0.0 - factor out effects into separate packages